kaskada-ai/beep-gpt/README.md

 Note that some PII data has been removed from the export, but it doesn't effect the files for our use case.

+#### Generated Slack Data

+The files inside `slack-generation` include:

+* `notebook.ipynb` a Jupyter notebook which describes how to use OpenAI to generate historical slack data.
+* `projects.json` and `schedule.jsonl` are used in the above notebook.
+* `generated.jsonl` is the raw generated historical data.
+* `messages.parquet` and `messages.jsonl` are formatted versions of the the raw data ready to be consumed by Kaskada in the `v2` training notebook below.

 #### Model Training Files

 * `FineTuning_v2.ipynb` is a Jupyter notebook which contains all the details of how we successfully trained a model to power BeepGPT.